Dark Tower (game): Dark Tower

 The Tower itself consists of a small membrane keyboard beneath a "display" (a piece of tinted plastic).
 Behind the display cover is a carousel containing a number of film cels, which, when backlit by one of three lights mounted underneath, display the appropriate picture on the display cover.
 The display cover also conceals a digital LED display for representing numbers up to 99.
-As the Tower rotates and illuminates the appropriate cells during gameplay, it also emits sounds for the events represented by each cell.
+As the Tower rotates and illuminates the appropriate cels during gameplay, it also emits sounds for the events represented by each cel.